 Why do I want to apply to the DPD?

-If you are planning or considering applying for further education in order to become a Registered Dietitian Nutritionist (RDN), you need to apply to the DPD in order to receive a DPD Verification Statement that indicates all of the DPD coursework requirements were met.
+If you are planning or considering applying for further education to become a Registered Dietitian Nutritionist (RDN), you need to apply to the DPD in order to receive a DPD Verification Statement that indicates all of the DPD coursework requirements were met.
 You will only receive a Verification Statement if you have applied to and are accepted into the DPD.

 In addition, admission into the DPD will ensure that you receive relevant and important information regarding the DPD and continuing on the pathway to become a RDN.

-After acceptance in to the DPD sub-plan, what if I change my mind and do not want to be a RDN?
+After acceptance into the DPD sub-plan, what if I change my mind and do not want to be a RDN?

 That’s OK.
 You can either withdraw from the DPD and choose the Nutrition Studies or Nutritional Science track, or you can remain in the DPD.
 If you remain in the DPD, you will receive a Verification Statement that you could use if you change your mind in the future.